The years aren’t getting any easier!

-Signature Pages (efile forms) and Payment
+Signature Pages (e-file forms) and Payment

 If you are filing joint tax returns, both parties must sign the e-files.
-Again, as mentioned above this can be done through Right Signature.
+Our office utilizes RightSignature, allowing you to virtually e-sign the appropriate documents.
 Payment of your invoice is required at the time of delivery of the completed tax returns.
-Important: We cannot submit the electronic files to the IRS and State without signed eFile authorization forms and full payment.
+Important: We cannot submit the electronic files to the IRS and State without signed e-file authorization forms and full payment.

 As always, we look forward to working with you again this year.
 Please do not hesitate to call our office if you have any questions.
 We appreciate your business and continued support.